Marketing & Events

 Before you start

-• Confirm the customer portal community feature is on in Settings > Customer portal.
+- Confirm the customer portal community feature is on in Settings > Website & customer app (customer app home sections).

 Step 1: Open Community

-Click the Community tab.
+Click the Community tab near the top of the page.
 You can also open Marketing & Events > Community directly.

-The Community Channels list shows each channel name, description, member count, and message count.
+Each card shows the channel name, description, member count, and message count.

 Step 2: Create a channel